Teach Me

 Since EBV symptoms mirror those of the cold and flu, it can be hard to diagnose.
 But if you have cold or flu symptoms that aren’t improving in a week or so, you might want to seek medical care.

-Your doctor can run a blood test for antibodies linked to EBV.
-But those antibodies would show up if you had a previous EBV infection, and 90% of adults have antibodies from past infections.
+Your doctor can run a blood test for antibodies to EBV.
+But those EBV specific antibodies would show up if you had a previous EBV infection, and 90% of adults have antibodies from past infections.
 “The Epstein-Barr virus stays dormant once the initial infection has past and can reactivate,” Grush said.
 Another antibody panel can look for both active antibodies and past antibodies.

 Unfortunately, there’s no cure for the Epstein-Barr virus infection and no medications that treat the infection itself.
 You can take these steps to relieve your symptoms: